skypjack/entt/docs/md/entity.md

 Single type views are specialized to give a performance boost in all cases.
 There is nothing as fast as a single type view.
 They just walk through packed (actually paged) arrays of elements and return them directly.<br/>
-This kind of views also allow to get the exact number of elements they are going to return.<br/>
+This kind of views also allows getting the exact number of elements they are going to return.<br/>
 Refer to the inline documentation for all the details.